Speakers and Presentations

 Kline is a botanist who works closely with Erika Rowe in the New Mexico Endangered Plants program.
 She also collaborates with the Bureau of Land Management (BLM) to update rare plant surveys and monitor species of conservation concern on BLM-managed lands throughout New Mexico.
 Katie is coordinating the development and pilot launch of the New Mexico Rare Plant Watch, a volunteer community science effort to improve our understanding of rare plant species in New Mexico, which is supported by special project funds from NPSNM.

-Dr. Kelly Kindscher’s presentation, “Why the NM Native Plant Society Should Support Foraging and Medicinal Plant Harvest.”
+Dr. Kelly Kindscher’s presentation is, “Why the NM Native Plant Society Should Support Foraging and Medicinal Plant Harvest.”

 Kindscher's premise is based on the idea that more people need to engage with our native plants and that encouraging their use is a helpful tool.
 In the process of sustainable harvesting, people learn more about these plants and their habitats, which encourages greater engagement in caring for, managing, and advocating for them.